12fab4/Catvibes/README.md

 f: find a song by typing a searchterm (ideally songname and bandname).
 Shows 3 results by default (select with the number keys).

 esc: terminates searching usw and also exits the programm

 r: random shuffle, shuffles the queue randomly and adds the whole playlist to the queue when empty

+p/enter: play the whole playlist

-p/enter: add playlist to the queue, starting at the selected song
+a: add current song to the playlist

-Space: play / pause
+space: play / pause

 n: next song

 b: previous song

-l: create a new playlist (currently requires restart)
+l: create a new playlist